-The College is committed to highlight and raise awareness of tolerant mentalities which accept and respect differences with others.
-Moreover, the College recognizes and promotes the enrichment that results from the diversity of individuals, communities, ideas and perspectives.
+The College is committed to highlighting and raising awareness of tolerant mentalities which accept and respect differences with others.
+Moreover, the College recognizes and promotes the enrichment that results from the diversity of individuals, communities, ideas, and perspectives.

 Personal Initiative and Individual Responsibility